-I’m not talking about the usual worries or stress related to common life-struggles.
+I’m not talking about normal worries or stress related to common life-struggles.
 Anxiety is more than worry, stress, or fear.
 You will not be diagnosed with anxiety if you occasionally have a bad day because you are more stressed than usual, or are worried about upcoming events in your life.

 I took my time reading this one. #andreapetersen has done a great job covering the topic of anxiety without overwhelming her readers with stats and tons of info.
 This definitely reads like a novel and I recommend it to anyone who wants to learn more about life with anxiety.
 Full review will be #ontheblog next week!. . . . . #bookreview #bookworm #booknerd #booklover #reading #bookblogger #bookrecommendation #bookaholic #blogger #readinglist #reader #goodreads #bookshelf #readinglist2017 #bookreviewer #blogger #blog #bloggerlife #lifestyleblogger #bloggerstyle

 Having anxiety, it is tough to think that there are others struggling as much as you are.
-And it’s more difficult to realize that you may not connect fully with someone else’s experiences, even if diagnosed with anxiety in the same form.
+And it’s more difficult to realize that you may not fully connect with someone else’s experiences, even if diagnosed with the same form of anxiety.

 I have yet to read a non-fiction work quite like it.
-While it’s packed full of information, it’s given in a way that you relate to her story and can understand what led her to that information, or why it fits within the paragraphs of her own experiences.
+While it’s packed full of information, it’s given in a way that you can relate to her story and understand what led her to that information, or why it fits within the paragraphs of her own experiences.

 I would have to say that this book is best suited for people in their 20’s and over because of the extent of data that she does offer in the book.
 It would be best understood by individuals above this age range.
 That isn’t to say that someone in high school who’s been diagnosed with anxiety can’t benefit from reading On Edge because they definitely could.

 Summary of On Edge: A Journey Through Anxiety

-What Can You Learn From On Edge: A Journey Through Anxiety
+What Can You Learn from On Edge

-Andrea Petersen offers great lessons for anyone diagnosed with anxiety or that knows someone who has been diagnosed with anxiety.
-As she walks you through her personal journey with anxiety, she shows you how she has overcome her anxiety.
+Andrea Petersen offers great lessons for anyone diagnosed with anxiety or that knows someone who has been diagnosed with someone.
+As she walks you through her personal journey, she shows you how she has overcome her anxiety.

 Petersen’s Personal Journey to Diagnosis

-Past and Future Treatments for Anxiety
+Past & Future Treatments for Anxiety

 Possible Biological Origins of Anxiety Disorders

-Many times, a mental illness has biological factors that increase an individual’s risk of developing certain disorders.
+Many times, mental illness has biological factors that increase an individual’s risk of developing certain disorders.
 Petersen tells you the chilling story of her family history with mental illness, but she also offers some facts about the factors that increase risk.

 Possible Circumstantial Origins of Anxiety Disorders

-Have you ever wondered how someone from a seemingly normal upbringing develops anxiety disorders or other mental illnesses?
+Have you ever wondered how someone from a seemingly normal upbringing develops anxiety disorders?
+Or other mental illnesses?
 Petersen introduces research into the difference between boys and girls and how upbringing may be affecting the risk of developing anxiety.